-3. Results
+340 3.
+Results

-3.1.
+341 3.1.
 Participation

-346 Using traditional media routes and social media to promote the game we were able to attract 8220 unique 347 participants to play the game through to the end, with 11398 total plays because of repeat players.
-The 348 demographic of these participants was broadly typical of the Met Office web site, with a slightly older 349 audience, with higher educational attainment, than the wider internet might attract (see Fig. 3).
-350 Nevertheless, there were still over 300 people in the smallest age category (under 16s) and nearly 500 351 people with no formal qualifications.
+Using traditional media routes and social media to promote the game we were able to attract 8220 unique participants to play the game through to the end, with 11398 total plays because of repeat players.
+The demographic of these participants was broadly typical of the Met Office web site, with a slightly older audience, with higher educational attainment, than the wider internet might attract (see Fig. 3).
+Nevertheless, there were still over 300 people in the smallest age category (under 16s) and nearly 500 people with no formal qualifications.

-Figure 3: Educational attainment and age structure of participants, full description of educational attainment in supplementary material- (professional includes professional with degree).
+Figure 3: Educational attainment and age structure of participants, full description of educationalattainment in supplementary material (professional includes professional with degree).

-3.2.
+354 3.2.
 Assessing participant outcomes

-Before plotting the outcomes we removed repeat players-and participants who indicated that they had been taught or had learnt about environmental modelling, leaving 46868220 participants in total.-This was so that we did not bias our analysis by including too many of our peers in meteorology and academia.
+Before plotting the outcomes we removed repeat players, leaving 8220 participants in total.
 It should be noted that for the confidence questions we found that many people specified the opposite probability, perhaps misreading the question and thinking that it referred to the chance of 'no rain' rather than 'any rain' as the question specified.
 We estimate that approximately 15% of participants had this misconception, although this figure might vary for different demographic groups: it is difficult to specify the exact figure since errors in understanding of probability would also exhibit a similar footprint in the results.